HazyResearch/data-centric-ai/README-v2.md

    - [AMELIE](https://stm.sciencemag.org/content/scitransmed/12/544/eaau9113.full.pdf) helps improve diagnosis of Mendelian disorders by integrating information from a patient’s phenotype and genotype and automatically identifying relevant references to literature.
    - [This](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004754) article discusses the importance of creating effective feature selection methods to filter irrelevant features from large whole genome datasets.
 Other works (such as [this one](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-020-03693-1) and [this one](https://www.worldscientific.com/doi/abs/10.1142/9789813279827_0024)) discuss approaches for identifying putative genetic variants by incorporating information from interaction networks or utilizing independent control datasets.
    - Approaches for extracting biological information from medical literature (such as [chemical-disease relation extraction](https://link.springer.com/article/10.1186/s13321-016-0165-z) and [genotype-phenotype association extraction](https://www.nature.com/articles/s41467-019-11026-x)) have benefitted from data programming techniques as well as the incorporation of weakly labeled data.

+<h2 id="observational-supervision">:animated-eyes: Observational Supervision</h2>
+The way experts interact with their data (e.g. a radiologist’s eye movements) contains rich information about the task (e.g. classification difficulty), and the expert (e.g. drowsiness level).
+With the current trend of wearable technology (e.g. AR with eye tracking capability), the hardware needed to collect such human-data interactions is expected to become more ubiquitous, affordable, and standardized.
+In observational supervision, we investigate how to extract the rich information embedded in the human-data interaction, to either supervise models from scratch, or to improve model robustness.

+Interesting works have collected observational signals such as:
+- Eye tracking data in medicine (chest x-ray [dataset](https://www.nature.com/articles/s41597-021-00863-5.pdf))
+- Eye tracking plus brain activity in NLP (Zuco [dataset](https://www.nature.com/articles/sdata2018291.pdf))
+- We have also collaborated with Stanford radiologists to curate an additional two medical datasets with eye tracking data [coming soon!].

+Interesting papers in observational supervision:
+- Improving NLP models with gaze by N. Hollenstein et al. [paper](https://arxiv.org/pdf/1902.10068.pdf)
+- Improving zero-shot learning with gaze by N. Karasseli et al. [paper](https://openaccess.thecvf.com/content_cvpr_2017/papers/Karessli_Gaze_Embeddings_for_CVPR_2017_paper.pdf)
+- Improving sample complexity with gaze by K. Saab et al. [paper](https://openreview.net/pdf?id=r1gPtjcH_N)
+- Our recent work on supervising medical models from scratch [coming soon!]